JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 1. Defining the sequence
 ++++++++++++++++++++++++++++
-The first step is creating a pulse sequence to be run. autoEPR has a built-in python based pulse-sequencer.
-This can be used to easily develop a general spectrometer independent pulse sequence.
+The first step is creating a pulse sequence to be run. autoEPR has a built-in python-based pulse-sequencer.
+This can be used to easily develop a general spectrometer-independent pulse sequence.
 There is no need to interface with Domain Specific Languages (DSL) such as PulseSpel.

-Whilst you can always write your own, many common sequence come as default in autoEPR.
-For a full list of standard sequences see the :doc:`API Reference <Reference>`.
+Whilst you can always write your own, many common sequences come as default in autoEPR.
+For a full list of standard sequences sees the :doc:`API Reference <Reference>`.
 Here we will look at a simple Hahn-Echo experiment.

 .. code-block:: python

-    sequence = autoEPR.HahnEchoSequence(
+    sequence = autodeer.HahnEchoSequence(
         B = 12220, LO=34.01, reptime=3e3, averages=1e3, shots=100
     )